 (a) a location plan showing the position of the dangerous goods site relative to any roads, railways and buildings; and

-(b) a draft of the manifest and site plan referred to in regulation 78; and

-(c) a written report by either the applicant or an approved person that demonstrates the dangerous goods site can be operated in accordance with Division 2 (other than Subdivision 1 and regulation 75) and in any event with minimal risk to people, property and the environment in relation to the dangerous goods at the site; and
+(b) the risk assessment that would be required by regulation 48 for the site if it were licensed; and

+(c) the manifest, and the dangerous goods site plan, that would be required by regulation 78 for the site if it were licensed; and

 (d) any other relevant document that is required by the approved form; and

-(e) unless a fee will be payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the site if the licence is granted —

-(i) the annual fee payable for the first year of the licence applied for; and
+(e) unless a fee would be payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the site if the licence were granted, the annual fee for the first year of the licence; and

-(ii) if the report required by paragraph (c) is not by an approved person — the relevant fee specified in Schedule 5 clause 3.

-(3) On and after the day one year after these regulations came into operation, a written report referred to in subregulation (2)(c) must include a risk assessment in relation to the dangerous goods site.
+(f) if the application is not accompanied by a certificate issued under subregulation (3), a checking fee equal to the amount (if any) required to be paid under paragraph (e).

+(3) In addition to any document that is required to accompany the application, it may be accompanied by a certificate that complies with subregulation (4) and is signed by a person approved by the Chief Officer.

+(4) A certificate given by a person under subregulation (3) must certify that the person —

+(a) has read the application; and

+(b) is satisfied the application complies with subregulation (2); and

+(c) has read the risk assessment; and

+(d) is satisfied the risk assessment —

+(i) identifies all the risks to people, property and the environment in relation to the dangerous goods that would be on the site to which the licence would relate; and

+(ii) identifies all reasonably practicable measures to minimise those risks;

+and

+(e) is satisfied the manifest complies with Schedule 3 Division 2; and

+(f) is satisfied the dangerous goods site plan complies with Schedule 3 Division 3.

 [Regulation 26 amended in Gazette 16 Mar 2012 p.
-1206-7.]
+1206-7; 2 Dec 2013 p.
+5528-9.]

 27. Licence, renewal of